Change axis scales in R plots

 ylim(0, 150)

-We can also transform either of the axes to a log scale by using the following arguments:
+We can transform either the X or Y axis to a logarithmic base 10 scale using the following specific function calls:

 • scale_x_continuous(trans='log10')